 The VIEW key is used to cycle through all available views.
 Press the VIEW key to advance to the next view.
-Repeatedly pressing VIEW the all views available.
-Views can be hidden to entimize the system to cycles through all views available.
-Views can be hidden to optimize the system to your fishing requirements (see Views Menu Tab).
+Repeatedly pressing VIEW cycles through all views available.
+Views can be hidden to optimize the system to your fishing requirements (see Views or Views Menu Tab).